Working in a disruptive industry? This blog post series can help you thrive in a time of change.

 The same is true for financial services marketers—especially in the current environment.
 With nimble new entrants and more tech-savvy consumers upending traditional business practices, it’s critical to target your outreach with laser precision.
 In a fast-paced and crowded market, brokerage and financial planning brands can’t afford to miss the mark.

 Yes, a completely digital marketing strategy will yield results.
 But a smarter approach diversifies your campaigns by integrating direct response advertising.
-By adding television and radio, you’ll reach more consumers, have more options to personalize your interactions and stretch your marketing budget (and all with completely measurable results).
+By adding television and radio, you’ll reach more consumers, and have more options to personalize your interactions and stretch your marketing budget (and all with completely measurable results).

 Four ways that direct response advertising can boost your brand: